$L^2$-Euler characteristics and the Thurston norm: Introduction

 In this paper our main application of the $(\mu,\phi)$-$L^2$-Euler characteristic lies in the study of 3-manifolds to which we restrict ourselves in the remainder of the introduction.
 More precisely, our main focus will be on the following class of $3$-manifolds.

-\begin{definition}[Admissible $3$-manifold] A $3$-manifolds is called \emph{admissible} if it is connected, orientable, and irreducible, its boundary is empty or a disjoint union of tori, and its fundamental group is infinite. \end{definition}
+\begin{definition}[Admissible $3$-manifold] A $3$-manifold is called \emph{admissible} if it is connected, orientable, compact and irreducible, its boundary is empty or a disjoint union of tori, and its fundamental group is infinite. \end{definition}

 Let $M$ be an admissible $3$-manifold and let $\phi \colon \pi_1(M) \to \IZ$ be a group homomorphism.
 Then all the conditions listed in Section~\ref{subsec:The_(mu,phi)_L2-Euler_characteristic_cw-intro} are satisfied for the triple $(X,\id_{\pi_1(M)},\phi)$ and the corresponding $L^2$-Euler characteristic $\chi^{(2)}(M;\id_{\pi_1(M)},\phi)$ is defined.
 We denote by $x_M(\phi)$ the Thurston norm of $\phi$ which is loosely speaking defined as the minimal complexity of a surface dual to $\phi$.
 (We recall the precise definition of the Thurston norm in Section~\ref{subsec:Brief_review_of_the_Thurston_norm}.)
 The following is one of our main theorems.